 The workshop mainly addresses authorities involved in HPP authorization processes, HPP operators, water resources and environmental NGOs, consultants, planners, fisheries associations and the research community.

 The workshop and the FIThydro project as a whole are key to support the implementation of the Water Framework Directive (WFD), as well as meeting the objectives of energy policy.

-At this event, key aspects of the FIThydro work-program will be presented and participants will be invited to give their feedback and highlights, on the key open issues on the assessment and planning of ecologically compatible hydropower production.
+At this event, key aspects of the FIThydro work-program were presented and participants were invited to give their feedback and highlights on the key open issues on the assessment and planning of ecologically compatible hydropower production.

 • Cyprinid species: ecology and constraints